Piers Morgan, Owen Jones Engage In Word War Over Trump Protests In Britain

 — Huffington Post UK (@HuffPostUK) January 31, 2017

-“My issue is the hypocrisy of banning Donald Trump,” said Mr. Morgan, “removing his audience with the Queen…given that year after year we’ve roll out the red carpet for politically expedient reasons for Vladimir Putin, for King Abdullah of Saudi Arabia….with shocking records of human rights.”
+“My issue is the hypocrisy of banning Donald Trump,” said Mr. Morgan, “removing his audience with the Queen…given that year after year we’ve rolled out the red carpet for politically expedient reasons for Vladimir Putin, for King Abdullah of Saudi Arabia….with shocking records of human rights.”

 “Where were the mass marches?”
-Mr Morgan asked.
+Mr. Morgan asked.

-Owen Jones didn’t take the criticism lying down as he hit back at Morgan telling him that he could’ve used Google’d first before he used the “hypocrisy” card.
+Owen Jones didn’t take the criticism lying down as he hit back at Morgan telling him that he could’ve used Google first before he used the “hypocrisy” card.

 “This is unfortunate, you could have Google’d this before you came on.
-I lead the protests,” said Mr Jones.
+I lead the protests,” said Mr. Jones.

 As reported by Daily Caller, Piers Morgan drew outrage for criticizing the Women’s March that brought thousands of British citizens in the streets to protest Donald Trump’s inauguration.